Conwy: Vardre Hall

 Vardre Hall is a 19th-century Grade II listed building directly opposite to Conwy Castle.
 It was erected by Conservative Buckinghamshire MP William Edward FitzMaurice in the mid 1850s.
 In 1869 the building was sold to solicitor William Jones.
 The building was used as a solicitor's office until 1972, when it was bought out and became The Towers Restaurant.
 After lying empty for a number of years Vardre Hall changed hands again, and in 1999 was refurbished as a shop.

 Medieval watchtower

 Across the estuary is Bodysgallen Hall, which incorporates a medieval tower that was possibly built as a watch tower for Conwy Castle.

 Notable locations

 Conwy Morfa, a marshy spit of land on the west side of the estuary, was probably the location where golf was first played on Welsh soil.
 It was also the place where Hugh Iorys Hughes developed, and later built, the floating Mulberry Harbour, used in Operation Overlord in World War II.

 Conwy Hospital closed in 2003 and has since been demolished.

-Conwy railway station opened in 1848.